 "The Canyon Rim Visitor Center is certainly the best year-round orientation stop for the national park and a view of the bridge," Burr says.

-Just off the US-19 expressway near Fayetteville, West Virginia, the visitor center is easily accessible.
-It provides state-of-the-art facilities, including windows overlooking the gorge and providing comfortable and wheelchair-accessible year-round views.
+The visitor center is easily accessible just off the US-19 expressway near Fayetteville, West Virginia.
+It provides state-of-the-art facilities, including windows overlooking the gorge and comfortable, wheelchair-accessible year-round views.

 Thurmond National Historic District